 - Develop an understanding of the sections of a grant proposal including budgeting and evaluation.

 Workshop participants will receive a copy of the Handbook for Successful Grant Writing that covers topics ranging from research and planning to a glossary of commonly used terms.
 The Handbook is only available to participants and is not otherwise for sale.
-It will be mailed one week before the training to registered participants; those who register less than one week before the training will receive their handbook after the training concludes.

 This training is hosted in Adobe Connect.
 You will need a computer with a reliable high-speed internet connection to participate in the training.
 (While Adobe Connect does have a mobile app, its functionality is limited and does not support all the engagement tools that we use during virtual trainings.
 Therefore, we do not recommend using a smartphone or tablet to view the training.)

 Audio is available via your computer or your phone; choose the audio connection that provides you with the best sound quality.
 Please note: Using your computer for audio can sometimes negatively affect your experience, particularly if your Wi-Fi signal is not strong or your broadband connection is slow.
 Therefore, we highly recommend that you have access to a phone which can serve as a back-up audio method during the training.
 We cannot issue refund or reschedule a training for you if you are not prepared with a back-up audio method (phone).